nvlang/sveltex/docs/src/docs/index.md

 -   <PhTextAlignLeft :size="28" weight="duotone"/>

-    **SvelTeX language support:** A TextMate grammar for SvelTeX, and a VS Code extension shipping the same, enables most IDEs to properly highlight SvelTeX code.
+    **SvelTeX language support:** A TextMate grammar for SvelTeX, and a [VS Code extension] shipping the same, enables most IDEs to properly highlight SvelTeX code.

 -   <PhBooks :size="28" weight="duotone"/>

-    **Extensive documentation:** With these docs and the extensive IntelliSense that 7,000+ lines of comments provides, you'll find that just about every function or type in SvelTeX is documented, be it user-facing or internal.
+    **Extensive documentation:** With these docs and the extensive IntelliSense that 7,000+ lines of comments provides, you'll find that almost every function or type in SvelTeX is documented, be it user-facing or internal.

 -   <PhFeather :size="28" weight="duotone"/>